Dynamo: Excitation

+Self-start

-There is a weak residual magnetic field that persists in the metal frame of the device when it is not operating, which has been imprinted onto the metal by the field windings.
-The dynamo begins rotating while not connected to an external load.
-The residual magnetic field induces a very small electrical current into the rotor windings as they begin to rotate.
-Without an external load attached, this small current is then fully supplied to the field windings, which in combination with the residual field, cause the rotor to produce more current.
+At the very first run the dynamo machine is started by using external source of current such as battery.
+When it was not operating a residual weak magnetic field always persisted in the iron cores of electromagnets.
+As the dynamo's rotor begun to rotate while not connected to an external load the residual magnetic field induced a very small electrical current into the rotor windings which in turn was supplied back to electromagnet windings.
+Even without an external load attached this small current was enough to produce magnetic filed so as to make rotor to produce even more current.
 In this manner, the self-exciting dynamo builds up its internal magnetic fields until it reaches its normal operating voltage.
 When it is able to produce sufficient current to sustain both its internal fields and an external load, it is ready to be used.

 A self-excited dynamo with insufficient residual magnetic field in the metal frame will not be able to produce any current in the rotor, regardless of what speed the rotor spins.
 This situation can also occur in modern self-excited portable generators, and is resolved for both types of generators in a similar manner, by applying a brief direct current battery charge to the output terminals of the stopped generator.
 The battery energizes the windings just enough to imprint the residual field, to enable building up the current.
 This is referred to as flashing the field.

 Both types of self-excited generator, which have been attached to a large external load while it was stationary, will not be able to build up voltage even if the residual field is present.
 The load acts as an energy sink and continuously drains away the small rotor current produced by the residual field, preventing magnetic field buildup in the field coil.